Myrmecophily: Myrmecophile

 A "myrmecophile" is an organism that lives in association with ants.

-Myrmecophiles may have various roles in their host ant colony.
+Myrmecophiles have various roles in their host ant colony.
 Many consume waste materials in the nests, such as dead ants, dead larvae, or fungi growing in the nest.
-Some myrmecophiles, however, feed on the stored food supplies of ants, and a few are predatory on ant eggs, larvae, or pupae.
+Some feed on the stored food supplies of ants, and a few are predatory on ant eggs, larvae, or pupae.
 Others benefit the ants by providing a food source for them.
-Most associations are facultative, benefiting one or both participants, but not being necessary to their survival, but many myrmecophilous relationships are obligate, meaning one or the other participant requires the relationship for survival.

-Myrmecophilous associations are best known in butterflies of the family Lycaenidae.
-Many lycaenid caterpillars produce nectar by specialized organs, and communicate with the ants through sound and vibrations.
-The association with ants is believed to reduce the parasitisation of the butterfly caterpillars.

-Some myrmecophilous beetles are in the families Coccinellidae (e.g. the ladybird Thalassa saginata), Aphodiidae, Scarabaeidae, Lucanidae, Cholevidae, Pselaphidae, Staphylinidae, Histeridae, and Ptiliidae (some treated here as subfamilies).
-In ant-beetle associations, the myrmecophilous staphylinids are the most diverse of the beetle families.
-Myrmecophilous associations are also seen in various other insects, such as aphids and treehoppers, as well as the hoverfly genus Microdon and several other groups of flies.
+Most associations are facultative, benefiting one or both participants, but not being necessary to their survival, although many myrmecophilous relationships are obligate, meaning one or the other participant requires the relationship for survival.
+Many lycaenid caterpillars produce nectar in specialized organs, and communicate with ants through sound and vibrations.
+The association with ants reduces parasitism of the caterpillars.
+Myrmecophilous beetles occur in the families Coccinellidae (e.g. the ladybird Thalassa saginata), Aphodiidae, Scarabaeidae, Lucanidae, Cholevidae, Pselaphidae, Staphylinidae, Histeridae, and Ptiliidae.
+The myrmecophilous staphylinids are especially diverse.
+Myrmecophilous associations are also seen in aphids and treehoppers, in the hoverfly genus Microdon, and several other groups of flies.
+The mollusc Allopeas myrmekophilos is another non-insect myrmecophile.

 Ant nests provide environmentally stable environments that are well organized and protected by the host colony.
-The benefit of ant colonies has resulted in infiltration from a variety of myrmecophiles.
 The ant guests can have a positive, neutral, or negative effect on the colony.
-If the infiltrating species' impact is too negative on the colony, they risk discovery; this usually results in relatively small populations of myrmecophiles.
-Some spider species will use traits such as myrmecomorphy – ant mimicry - and chemical mimicry to infiltrate ant nests, usually to prey on food supplies or the ants themselves.
-Aribates javensis, a species of oribatid mites, is an obligate myrmecophile that lives in ant nests.
+If the infiltrating species' impact is too negative, they risk discovery; this usually forces myrmecophile populations to be small.
+Some spiders use Ant mimicry and chemical mimicry to infiltrate ant nests, usually to prey on food supplies or on the ants themselves.
+Aribates javensis, a species of oribatid mite, is an obligate myrmecophile that lives in ant nests.
 These mites are cared for by their ant hosts in exchange for eating litter and bacteria in the nest.